ma99us/ImmuNB-App/README.md

 ImmuNB is an Android App to display and securely verify personal COVID-19 immunization status.
 It only works for the residents of New Brunswick, Canada, and requires the user to have a valid account at https://myhealth.gnb.ca/ portal.

-#### This is a personal hobby project and in no way associated with the MyHealthNB organization and the government of New Brunswick.
+#### This is a personal hobby project and in no way associated with the MyHealthNB organization or the government of New Brunswick.
 This app is free and open-source.
 It contains no ads.
 This app does not collect or share any personal user information, other then what is needed for it's functionality.
 The best effort is made to protect and secure any personal information of the user, but no legal security claims are officially made.
 Use this app at your own risk.